Financial Consumer Protections (CBK) in Kuwait

 • CBK sets maximum interest rates that banks can charge on personal and consumer loans.

-• You have the right to file a complaint with CBK if a bank treats you unfairly.
+• You have the right to file a complaint directly with CBK if a bank treats you unfairly.

 When does it apply?